chongyihu/objectbox-rust/README.md

 See the example crate, WiP.

 ## Abstract roadmap
-* Flesh out Store, Box, Query, to actually use the underlying objectbox-c database.
+* Flesh out
+  * Drop trait for ob
+  * Store
+  * Box
+  * Query
 * Write tests along the way
-* Transient struct properties aka unmapped properties, it's not going to be feasible to generate whatever is required for the ad hoc value going into the struct.
-Transients could be of the Option type though, then we would only need to generate `None`.
+* Decide what to do with:
+  * transient struct properties aka unmapped properties, e.g. `Box<dyn trait>`, Box<SomeType>, etc. (initial idea: only allow `Option<P>` where P primitive?)
+  * also generically typed properties (e.g. panic when parsed generic param)
+* Consider rusty [planus](https://github.com/planus-org/planus) instead of [the OG flatbuffers lib](https://github.com/google/flatbuffers/tree/master/rust/flatbuffers)
+* Experiment with memory pools, especially on the fb side of things (what to do with unbounded Vector types?)
 ## Problems solved, 2023 Jan
 * Code generation from struct entities with macros
 * Code generation for injecting the model to Store